-Any single family dwelling hereafter erected, altered, or located upon any lot in the Township shall have a minimum habitable floor area of 800 square feet.
+Any single-family dwelling hereafter erected, altered, or located upon any lot in the Township shall have a minimum habitable floor area of 800 square feet.
+This requirement shall not apply to an Elder Cottage Housing unit, which shall be governed by the terms of §1440.